 Can I Make A No Win No Fee Compensation Claim?

-You may be under the misconception that a minor injury is not worth claiming for.
+You may think a minor injury is not worth a compensation claim.
 This couldn’t be further from the truth.
-As you can see from the compensation table we provided farther up this guide, even a minor injury can attract thousands of pounds in compensation.
+As you can see from the information above, you can seek compensation for a minor injury at work so long as you can prove its effects on your health and finances.

 Learn More About Making A Minor Injury At Work Claim